lnevesp/natural-language-processing/README.md

 ### 2. Data

-The data comes from [The Open American National Corpus](http://http://www.anc.org/) and it is composed of two different corpora:
+The data comes from [The Open American National Corpus](http://http://www.anc.org/) which provide two different corpora:
   * **[OANC](http://www.anc.org/data/oanc/)** : 15 million words of contemporary American English with automatically-produced annotations for a variety of linguistic phenomena.
   * **[MASC](http://www.anc.org/data/masc/)** : 500,000 words of OANC data equally distributed over 19 genres of American English, with manully produced or validated annotations for several layers of linguistic phenomena.